maggiezha/deBERTa_notebook/README.md

 # deBERTa_notebook

-You can run the deBERTa notebook using Colab directly,
+You can run the deBERTa notebook "DeBERTa for Question Answering Colab" using Colab directly,

-or on your local machine or server remotely by starting a PyTorch container following the below steps:
+or run the deBERTa notebook "DeBERTa for Question Answering" on your own machine following the below steps:

+1. Download the notebook to your own machine, go to the directory having the notebook.

+2. Start a NGC PyTorch container:

-docker run -it --rm --gpus all -p 8888:8888 -v $PWD:/workspace/deberta nvcr.io/nvidia/pytorch:21.12-py3
+$ docker run -it --rm --gpus all -p 8888:8888 -v $PWD:/workspace/deberta nvcr.io/nvidia/pytorch:21.12-py3

-cd /workspace/deberta

-Run the notebook:
+3. Run the notebook:

-cd /workspace/deberta
+$ cd /workspace/deberta

-jupyter notebook --port 8888
+$ jupyter notebook --port 8888

 Then open the notebook in your browser(using the token)